ralren/ReinEvent-Map/README.md

 ## TO FIX
 - FIX SCROLL THING ON INFO WINDOWS
 - FIX FONT SIZE IN INFO WINDOWS
+- ADD DROP SHADOW TO INFO WINDOWS
 - CREATE BACK BUTTON
-- FIX LOCATION STUFF (when they’re all clumped together)
+- FIX LOCATION INFO (when they’re all clumped together)
 - EMAIL THOSE PEOPLE ABOUT THE DOTS BEING BEHIND THE MAP SOMETIMES.
 WHAT'S UP WITH THAT?
-- ADD SLIDE.JS TO GITHUB!!!!!!!!!
 - CHANGE FILES ON SERVER TO OUR NEW ONES